“In breeding season I once had a dream in which I looked up and saw that the male goats mating with the flock were streaked, speckled or spotted.”

 God once spoke to His people when they were under correction for not following Him.
 He said; “For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.
 Then you will call on me and come and pray to me, and I will listen to you.
 You will seek me and find me when you seek me with all your heart.”
 (Jeremiah 29:11-13)

 God has plans and good intentions toward everyone.
-If you will simply begin to dialogue with Him as you would with any friend you will be astonished to find Him communicating those plans with you.
+If you will begin to dialogue with Him as you would with any friend you will be astonished to find Him communicating those plans with you.
 Without confidence in the goodness of God toward you, and His desire to use you and your dreams for the good of others, both your hopes and dreams will come up short.

-Second, along with this confidence, you must see yourself successfully executing the dreams that are within you.
+Second, along with this confidence, you should see yourself successfully executing the dreams that are within you.
 Dreams do not come to pass on their own, Search the Scriptures and you will find that everyone with a God-given vision or dream had to do something about them just as Jacob had.

 “Leaders are working on an action plan while others are writing a wishlist” – JSP